 The ACT Supreme Court has the role of both an intermediary court (such as a state District Court) and a state Supreme Court.
 This is where the most serious matters will be decided.

-If an offence carries a maximum penalty of more than 10 years, it must be dealt with in the Supreme Court, however there are some exceptions to this rule.
+If an offence carries a maximum penalty of more than 10 years, it must be dealt with in the Supreme Court but there are some exceptions to this rule.

 The first of those exceptions is if the charged offence relates to money or property.
 If so, then the maximum penalty for the particular offence must be more than 14 years before it is required to be finalised in the Supreme Court.